Toby Gouker, Ph.D. | Graduate Program Director

-Mr. Kirkwood has almost 30 years of leadership and management experience in both industry and the U.S. Army.
-He is currently an Engineering Program Manager for Northrop Grumman Electronic Systems in Linthicum, MD.
-He has been with Northrop Grumman for 18 years in a variety of leadership and management positions.
-His assignments include serving as the Communications Integrated Product Team lead for the Tactical Exploitation System, Department Systems Engineering Manager for the C4ISR Department, Lead Systems Engineer and Chief Engineer for the Distributed Common Ground System – Army (Version 4), and the manager for the Processing Architectures Department in the Advanced Concepts & Technology Division.
-Keith has also served as technical business development engineer and has been a functional manager for the previous 9 years.
+Mr. Kirkwood has 36 years of leadership and management experience in both industry and the U.S. Army.
+He is currently the business operations manager for Northrop Grumman Mission Systems in Linthicum, MD.
+He has been with Northrop Grumman for 25 years in a variety of leadership and management positions.
+His assignments include Engineering Program Manager, Integrated Product Team lead, Department Systems Engineering Manager, Lead Systems Engineer, Chief Engineer, and manager in the Advanced Concepts Processing Processing Architectures Department.

 Prior to joining Northrop Grumman, Keith served as a Cavalry officer and a Systems Automation Acquisition officer for the United States Army for 11 years.
 As an acquisition officer, he was responsible for the software lifecycle management for the All Source Analysis System (ASAS).
 As a Cavalry officer, Keith was fortunate to be able to witness firsthand the fall of the East-West German border.